 Civil processes are when someone has been served with papers, like , subpoenas, and arrest warrants.
 You can find these civil process orders by contacting the Red River Parish Sheriff’s office, online or by phone.

 All registered sex offenders must be registered and listed on a sex offender database.
 The people on these databases have been tried by jury and convicted in a court of law of a sex or kidnapping crime.
 You are able to view these listings on the website, but keep in mind that you won’t find the exact address, but only the neighborhood block of the address that they registered.

 Court Records are public, and are accessible by anyone.
 Court Records include a case file that contains a court docket and all documents and filings filed in your court case.
 You can access your court records on their website, or at the Red River Parish Clerk of Court where the case was filed.

 Each state maintains records of someone’s criminal past.
 These databases are all connected and you can track criminal backgrounds from any other state.
-Go to courthouse and check in person, or check the website.
-You must know which county the crime occured in, and in the event that the crime was in a different state, you might have to pay for a more intensive search.
+You can go to the courthouse and check in person or you can check the website.
+You must know which county the crime occurred in, and in the event that the crime was in a different state, you might have to pay for a more intensive search.

 When you look up someone’s criminal record you will be able to find out if a person has ever been arrested, charged or convicted for the following crimes:

 But, when you do a criminal records check, usually will not find out if that person has had any:

 - Speeding or reckless driving.